machinekoder/pickit-docs/docs/quick-start/test-the-setup.rst

 Now that every component is connected to the Pickit processor, we are able to see Pickit's web interface:

--  Open a Google Chrome web browser on your external PC and enter \ http://192.168.66.1 in the address bar.
+-  Open a :ref:`supported web browser <supported-browsers>` on your external PC and enter \ http://192.168.66.1 in the address bar.
 -  Now the Pickit web interface is visible inside your web browser.

 .. image:: /assets/images/First-steps/pickit-webinterface-20.png